SebastianMacaluso/keycloak-postgres-react/README.md

  **TODO**: Add TLS.
 A certificate is needed.

  **TODO**: Add API for serving protected content.

  **TODO**: Add mechanism for creating protected contena (i.e. Express backend (node.js) + mongo)

-To launch the website with keycloak authentication and postgres database, go to the main dir and `sh launch_postgres_keycloak_reactapp.sh`
+To launch the website with keycloak authentication and postgres database, go to the main dir:

+`bash launch_postgres_keycloak_reactapp.sh`

 ## Keycloack and Postgres db: